AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 * Live sports

-Uploading schedule data allows you to track viewership data for individual programs that ran during the time you designate in the upload file.
-You can even gather viewership data for specific topics or program segments.

-These capabilities are available regardless of how you implemented Streaming Media Collection.

 ## Capabilities

 Schedule data uploads of past live Streaming Media content includes the following capabilities to help analyze program performance:

+These capabilities are available regardless of how you implemented Streaming Media Collection.

 * **Accurately track program schedules**: Identify the start and end times of each individual program in the live stream for the period of time that you want to analyze.
 With accurate start and end times, the precise running time is accurately reflected and can be analyzed against each viewer session.